The Specialist Plastic Surgeons at Pure Aesthetics discuss how certain breast implant qualities affect the final outcome of one’s Breast Enlargement.

 Implant Placement: Breast implants can be placed in a pocket either over or under the pectoralis muscle.
 A major factor that can affect which placement is better is how much natural tissue is present.
 Thinner patients with less breast tissue can typically achieve more natural-looking results with submuscular placement (under the muscle).

 Every breast implant characteristic offers unique pros and cons that the Pure Aesthetics surgeons discuss in detail during the consultation process.
 To help patients visualise their final results, the team utilises Crisalix 3D imaging technology, which provides a simulation of how the patient’s breasts may look after surgery.

 The specialist plastic surgeons note that in order to achieve the utmost patient satisfaction, they strive to keep patients closely involved in every stage of their procedure.
 By keeping them informed and part of the decision-making process, details of their surgical plan can be adjusted as needed to ensure the patient obtains their desired outcome.

 About Pure Aesthetics

-Sydney-based plastic surgery practice Pure Aesthetics offers an expansive selection of cosmetic and reconstructive procedures—from breast augmentation and mummy makeover surgery to gender reassignment surgery and tummy tuck surgery.
+Sydney-based plastic surgery practice Pure Aesthetics offers an expansive selection of cosmetic and reconstructive procedures—from Breast Enlargement and mummy makeover surgery to gender affirmation surgery and tummy tuck surgery.
 The team of Specialist Plastic Surgeons are all FRACS Fellowship trained by the Royal Australasian College of Surgeons and includes the practice’s senior surgeon, Dr Steve Merten, as well as Dr Robert Knight, Dr Justine O’Hara and Dr Kelly Thornbury.
 Patients are also cared for by cosmetic physicians Dr Helen Maloof and Dr Noela Ferch.
 The doctors are available for consultations by appointment.

 Sydney City Office: